INSTRUCTORS

 Makena Gross

 Makena was born and raised in Colorado, enjoying all the outdoor activities from a young age.
-Her interests and passions for the outdoors continued to grow during her time in college in Fort Collins, CO where she studied environmental sciences and worked for the Outdoor Program.
-Makena took her first WFR course while being a trip instructor for CSU, and immediately wanted to dive deeper into the world of wilderness medicine.
-She continued on to get her Wilderness EMT a few years later after working seasonal jobs as a ski instructor and kids summer camp instructor in the San Juans in Southern Colorado.
-Makena has spent the past few years using her Wilderness EMT skills as a ski patroller in Southern Utah, and most recently worked as the Assistant Ski Patrol Director for Brian Head Resort.
-One of her favorite parts about this position was being able to train, teach and empower new patrollers to help them realize their full potential, which is why she also loves teaching wilderness medicine with Desert Mountain Medicine.
-Her first WFR course was so empowering and transformative, and Makena hopes to build that confidence in others through providing practical, life saving skills!
+Her passion for the outdoors continued to grow during her time in college in Fort Collins, CO where she studied Conservation Biology and worked as a trip instructor for the Outdoor Program.
+Makena took her first WFR course at CSU, and she loved it so much that she continued on to get her Wilderness EMT a few years later after working seasonal jobs as a ski instructor and kids summer camp instructor in the San Juans in Southern Colorado.
+Makena has spent the past few years using her EMT skills as a ski patroller in Utah, worked as the Assistant Ski Patrol Director for Brian Head Resort, worked as an Critical Care Technician for the Copper Mountain Clinic, and volunteers for Search and Rescue.

-Makena spends her free time skiing as much as possible throughout the year, taking her Australian shepherd on trail adventures of all kinds, and road tripping to the desert to soak up the sunshine!
-She also loves to cook and branch out with new recipes with ingredients grown in her backyard.
+Makena spends her free time skiing, mountain biking, hiking, and taking her Australian shepherd on trail adventures of all kinds!
+She also loves to cook and grow fresh veggies in her garden.

 IMG 3888